ArnoldDP/OStim-Community-Modlist/README.md

 >Join the discord! https://discord.gg/ostim

-Donations for various mod authors featured on this list (just @me and I'll ad you)
+Donations for various mod authors featured on this list (@me if youre not on here)

 >Baka (BHUNP): https://www.patreon.com/BaboFactory